-During the period the Roman Catholic Diocese of Hallam charged the academy £1,483 (2017 - £1,335) for the annual subscription to the Hallam Schools' Partnership Support Fund as well as £480 (2017 - £800) for other services.
+During the period the Roman Catholic Diocese of Hallam charged the academy £nil (2021 - £1,530) for the annual subscription to the Hallam Schools' Partnership Support Fund as well as £140 (2021 - £30) for other services.
 The cost of both of these services was based on the Diocese's fee per pupil which is a standard fee charged to all academies within the Diocese.
 Furthermore these costs have DfE/ESFA approval on a national level through discussions held with the Catholic Education Service.
-No amounts were outstanding at the 31 August 2018.
+An amount of £nil (2021 - £1,483) was outstanding as at 31 August 2022.